PHEDS programme applications for 2021 entry are now open. Please consult this page carefully for information on how to make an application.

 We particularly want to encourage applications from disadvantaged or under-represented group, and will ensure that at least one out of our seven annual scholarships is awarded to a UK candidate who meets one or more of our Widening Participation Criteria.

-The programme is open to UK/EU applicants, and to non UK/EU applicants who are nationals of Low- and Middle-income countries (as defined by the OECD – see list here).
-Non-EU candidates must be able to comply with UK immigration regulations.
+The programme is open to UK and Irish applicants, and to non UK/Irish applicants who are nationals of Low- and Middle-income countries (as defined by the OECD – see list here).
+International candidates must be able to comply with UK immigration regulations.

 The scheme is not open to clinicians, or those who have recently completed medical training, as these candidates can apply to alternative Wellcome funding schemes.
 Those who can demonstrate that they have already left clinical careers and have been working in academia, policy, or other areas for a significant period of time are eligible.
 Explain this carefully in your personal statement.